zentyal/zentyal/docs/en/user/mail.rst

 sender.
 The following settings can be configured:

 :guilabel:`Smarthost to send mail`:
-  Domain name or IP address.
-You could also specify a port including ':[port_number ]' after the address.
+  Domain name or IP address of the smarthost.
+You could also specify a port appending the text ':[port_number ]' after the address.
 The default port is the standard SMTP port, 25.
 :guilabel:`Smarthost authentication`:
   Whether the smarthost requires authentication using